Our Conductor: Eric Jacobsen

 After a year-long nationwide search, acclaimed cellist Eric Jacobsen was named conductor of the Greater Bridgeport Symphony in May 2014.
 Eric's premiere concert in December 2013 was threatened by a freak snowstorm that nearly scuttled the concert; the choral group scheduled for that night cancelled, and only about 250 people braved the weather to attend.
 Eric's optimistic spirit did more than make the best of a bad situation; improvising with limited resources, he presented a smashing concert that confirmed in the minds of audience and musicians alike that he was the right person to fill the shoes of outgoing Music Director Gustav Meier.
 He made his debut as GBS Principal Conductor at the Barnum Festival Skyblast Concert at Seaside Park in Bridgeport in June 2014, concluding the concert with the now traditional 1812 Overture opening the annual fireworks.

 His second season in Bridgeport focused on the classics, beginning with Berlioz' Symphonie Fantastique in September 2015, and closing with Stravinsky's Firebird Suite in April 2016.
+In the 2016-17 Season, From Bach to Bernstein, Eric continued to thrill the audience with brilliant renditions of Dvorak's 8th Symphony, La Boheme, and a memorable night of Bernstein.
 "He's brilliant, and we are thrilled to have him here in Bridgeport," says GBS President Jean Moffitt.

 Now based in Brooklyn, New York, Eric is also conductor of YoYo Ma’s Silk Road Ensemble and the Orlando Symphony, and travels all over the world with his music.
 Even with all this, Bridgeport is assuming a big role in his life; he says, “Some of my most rewarding and beautiful experiences have been in Bridgeport.
 Between working with students in local schools and making music with the incredible musicians of GBS, I feel at home here in Bridgeport.”